Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Results and Analysis

 \section{Results and Analysis}

 This section presents the comprehensive evaluation results of our Vulnerability Management Chaining framework.
-We analyze performance across multiple datasets, compare with existing approaches, and examine the specific contributions of each component in our integrated methodology.
+We analyze performance across our dataset, compare with existing approaches, and examine the specific contributions of each component in our integrated methodology.